hylandtechoutreach/ucs/BOOKREADME.md

 # Hyland Academy @ UCS
-Welcome to the last day ever of this academy, so sad 😿😢😭 jk kinda glad it's over
+Welcome to the last day ever of this academy 😿😢😭

 ### [TODAYS LESSON](Piskel/StudentDesc.md)